Avro Vulcan: Colour schemes

 The two prototype Vulcans were finished in gloss white.
 Early Vulcan B.1s left the factory in a natural metal finish; the front half of the nose radome was painted black, the rear half painted silver.
 Front-line Vulcan B.1s had a finish of anti-flash white and RAF "type D" roundels.
 Front-line Vulcan B.1As and B.2s were similar, but with pale roundels.

 With the adoption of low-level attack profiles in the mid-1960s, B.1As and B.2s were given a glossy sea grey medium and dark green disruptive pattern camouflage on the upper surfaces, white undersurfaces, and "type D" roundels.
 (The last 13 Vulcan B.2s, XM645 onwards, were delivered thus from the factory).
 In the mid-1970s, Vulcan B.2s received a similar scheme with matte camouflage, light aircraft grey undersides, and "low-visibility" roundels.
 B.2(MRR)s received a similar scheme in gloss; and the front halves of the radomes were no longer painted black.
 Beginning in 1979, 10 Vulcans received a wrap-around camouflage of dark sea grey and dark green because, during Red Flag exercises in the US, defending SAM forces had found that the grey-painted undersides of the Vulcan became much more visible against the ground at high angles of bank.

 Avionics

-The original Vulcan B.1 radio fit was: two 10-channel VHF transmitter/receivers (TR-1985/TR-1986) and a 24-channel HF transmitter-receiver (STR-18).
+The original Vulcan B.1 radio fit was: two 10-channel VHF transmitter/receivers (TR-1985/TR-1986) and an STR-18, 24-channel HF transmitter-receiver (R4187/T4188).
 The Vulcan B.1A also featured a UHF transmitter-receiver (ARC-52).
 The initial B.2 radio fit was similar to the B.1A though it was ultimately fitted with the ARC-52, a V/UHF transmitter/receiver (PTR-175), and a single-sideband modulation HF transmitter-receiver (Collins 618T).